JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-using-crudrepository.md

     @Table("MESSAGES")
     data class Message(@Id val id: String?, val text: String)
     ```

-    In addition, to make the use of the `Message` class more idiomatic, we can set the default value for `id` property to null and flip the order of the data class properties:
+    In addition, to make the use of the `Message` class more idiomatic,
+    you can set the default value for `id` property to null and flip the order of the data class properties:

     ```kotlin
     @Table("MESSAGES")
     data class Message(val text: String, @Id val id: String? = null)
     ```

-    Now if we need to create a new instance of the `Message` class we can only specify the `text` property as a parameter:
+    Now if you need to create a new instance of the `Message` class, you can only specify the `text` property as a parameter:

     ```kotlin
     val message = Message("Hello") // id is null
     ```

-2. Declare an interface for the `CrudRepository` that will work with the `Message` data class:
+2. Declare an interface for the `CrudRepository` that will work with the `Message` data class.
+Create the `MessageRepository.kt`
+   file and add the following code to it:

     ```kotlin
     // MessageRepository.kt